Marxie-ops/A-B-Testing-Python-/README.md

 • Depending on the outcome, document the decision regarding the new CTA button design.
 • Implementing the new design, monitor its performance over time to ensure sustained positive impact.
-**Note:** Replace the bracketed placeholders with the actual values calculated in your code for a complete report.
-This report provides a framework for interpreting the A/B testing results and making informed decisions about the new CTA button design.